deobald15/MakerBotPrinter/README.md

         <h2>Their Mission/Goal</h2>

         <p class= "p">MakerBot believes there's an innovator in everyone.
 As a global leader in desktop 3D printing, we set the standard in reliability and ease-of-use by providing effective solutions for every stage of the desktop 3D printing process.
-From the start, we have also redefined what's possible for makers of all walks by introducing many industry firsts.</p>
+From the start, we have also redefined what's possible for makers of all walks by introducing many industry firsts.<br> -MakerBot Staff</p>
        <h2></h2>
         <p class= "p">The foods are amazing as they are caught and grown all year.<br> there is always ripe fruits.
 If you go   </p>